silentorb/tome/README.md

 Created by Christopher W. Johnson

-Tome is a flat file Markdown database using Node.js.
+Tome is a flat-file Markdown database using Node.js.